Microsoft Build

-Microsoft Build (often stylised as //build/) is an annual conference event held by Microsoft, aimed at software engineers and web developers using Windows, Microsoft Azure and other Microsoft technologies.
+Microsoft Build (often stylized as //build/) is an annual conference event held by Microsoft, aimed at software engineers and web developers using Windows, Microsoft Azure and other Microsoft technologies.
 First held in 2011, it serves as a successor for Microsoft's previous developer events, the Professional Developers Conference (an infrequent event which covered development of software for the Windows operating system) and MIX (which covered web development centering on Microsoft technology such as Silverlight and ASP.net).
 The attendee price was (US)$2,195 in 2016, up from $2,095 in 2015.
 It sold out quickly, within one minute of the registration site opening in 2016.

 Format

 The event has been held at a large convention center, or purpose-built meeting space on the Microsoft Campus.
 The Keynote on the first day has been led by the Microsoft CEO addressing the press and developers.
 It has been the place to announce the general technology milestones for developers.
 There are breakout sessions conducted by engineers and program managers, most often Microsoft employees representing their particular initiatives.
 The keynote on the second day often includes deeper dives into technology.
 Thousands of developers and technologists from all over the world attend.